Berlinger v. Casselberry, — So.3d —-, 2013 WL 6212023 (Fla. 2d DCA November 27, 2013)

 The reason these trusts are impervious to most creditor attacks is usually a combination of two factors: the trust has a “spendthrift clause” that complies with F.S.
 736.0502, and/or the trust qualifies as a “discretionary trust” under F.S.
 736.0504.
 Most well-drafted trusts have both provisions — but they don’t have to.
 A creditor-protected spendthrift trust doesn’t have to be a discretionary trust, and vice versa.
 See Restatement (Second) of Trusts § 155, comment b.

-Over two decades ago, in Bacardi v.
-White, 463 So.2d 218 (Fla.1985), the Florida Supreme Court held on public policy grounds that under certain circumstances a Florida spendthrift/discretionary trust wasn’t shielded from child-support claims or an ex-spouse’s alimony claims.
+Over three decades ago, in Bacardi v.
+White, 463 So.2d 218 (Fla.
+1985), the Florida Supreme Court held on public policy grounds that under certain circumstances a Florida spendthrift/discretionary trust wasn’t shielded from child-support claims or an ex-spouse’s alimony claims.
 When Florida adopted its new trust code in 2006, it included separate statutes for spendthrift trusts (F.S.
 736.0502) and discretionary trusts (F.S.
 736.0504).
 With regard to spendthrift trusts, our new trust code explicitly codified the Bacardi rule for “exception creditors” in F.S.
 736.0503.
 There wasn’t a comparable statute for discretionary trusts.
 This omission lead to some confusion, captured best in a Florida Bar Journal article entitled Bacardi on the Rocks by Miami attorney and asset-protection maven Barry A. Nelson:

 In the author’s opinion, while it is clear that the Florida Supreme Court case of Bacardi v.
 White, 463 So.
 2d 218 (Fla.
 1985), was followed when the Florida Trust Code was enacted with respect to a spendthrift trust, it is unclear whether Bacardi was followed with respect to a Florida discretionary trust.
 One reading F.S. §736.0504 may reasonably believe that a spouse with a judgment resulting from divorce cannot reach or otherwise attach the interest of their former spouse in a discretionary trust created under Florida law.
 However, based upon the discussion below, the author believes Florida Statutes should be clarified to reflect whether Bacardi was intended to be followed when the Florida Trust Code was enacted in 2006 or whether Bacardi is on the “rocks” for a discretionary trust.